jamesecy604/cline/docs/prompting/README.md

 Custom instructions are powerful for:

--   Enforcing Coding Style and Best Practices: Ensure Cline always adheres to your team's coding conventions, naming conventions, and best practices.
+-   Enforcing Coding Style and Best Practices: Ensure mayai always adheres to your team's coding conventions, naming conventions, and best practices.
--   Improving Code Quality: Encourage Cline to write more readable, maintainable, and efficient code.
+-   Improving Code Quality: Encourage mayai to write more readable, maintainable, and efficient code.
--   Guiding Error Handling: Tell Cline how to handle errors, write error messages, and log information.
+-   Guiding Error Handling: Tell mayai how to handle errors, write error messages, and log information.

 **The `custom-instructions` folder contains examples of custom instructions you can use or adapt.**

-## .clinerules File 📋
+## .mayairules File 📋

-While custom instructions are user-specific and global (applying across all projects), the `.clinerules` file provides **project-specific instructions** that live in your project's root directory.
-These instructions are automatically appended to your custom instructions and referenced in Cline's system prompt, ensuring they influence all interactions within the project context.
+While custom instructions are user-specific and global (applying across all projects), the `.mayairules` file provides **project-specific instructions** that live in your project's root directory.
+These instructions are automatically appended to your custom instructions and referenced in mayai's system prompt, ensuring they influence all interactions within the project context.
 This makes it an excellent tool for:

 ### Security Best Practices 🔒

-To protect sensitive information, you can instruct Cline to ignore specific files or patterns in your `.clinerules`.
+To protect sensitive information, you can instruct mayai to ignore specific files or patterns in your `.mayairules`.
 This is particularly important for:

 -   `.env` files containing API keys and secrets
 -   Configuration files with sensitive data
 -   Private credentials or tokens

-Example security section in `.clinerules`:
+Example security section in `.mayairules`:

 ```markdown
 # Security